-Local police officers and deputies gave an inside perspective to the benefits and challenges of officer body cameras Tuesday night during a seminar and discussion at the University of San Diego.
+San Diego police officers and deputy sheriffs gave an inside perspective to the benefits and challenges of officer body cameras during a seminar and discussion at the University of San Diego.

-The university just launched their new online “Masters of Law Enforcement and Public Safety Leadership” program aimed at preparing the next generation of law enforcement leaders.
-The officers, turned students, gathered for a seminar and discussion dealing with the future of body cameras.
+In 2015, the university launched an online Master’s degree in Law Enforcement and Public Safety Leadership (MS-LEPSL) program aimed at preparing the next generation of law enforcement leaders.
+Students in the program gathered for a seminar and discussion dealing with the future of body cameras.

-“This is an evolving area and we’re here all learning,” said Michael Begovich, a San Diego County deputy public defender who led the seminar.
+“This is an evolving area and we’re here all learning,” said Michael Begovich, a San Diego County deputy public defender and MS-LEPSL faculty member who led the seminar.
 “It’s here to stay and it’s going to evolve.
 Digital technologies I think can be very useful.
 There will be some growing pains, but ultimately I think they will prove to be a good thing.”

 The officers talked about some of those growing pains first-hand, including concerns about undercover officers having sensitive information revealed through recordings on other officers’ cameras.